 The NASA space program was a fantastic source of innovation.
 Even though it no longer exists in that form, there is no reason not to use the same principles to innovate.
 Beyond simple moonshot thinking, which focuses on a single specific goal, “Space Program Thinking” enables continuous innovation.

-Elon Musk is one of those innovators who runs his own “space program” through creating hobby companies.
+Elon Musk is one of those innovators who runs his own “space program” by creating hobby companies.

 I’m sure that most of us have heard of The Boring Company, which is one of the companies he created out of a simple desire to not have to sit in traffic from his LA-area home to his office.

-One of the things I like about Elon, his ideas are all futuristic solutions for the problems he had.
-I go into that in more detail on this post, so let’s talk today specifically about Boring and “hobby companies.”
-As I mentioned, while stuck in traffic one day, he envisioned a better way to travel.
+One of the things I like about Elon is that his ideas are all futuristic solutions to his problems.
+I go into that in more detail in this post, so let’s talk today specifically about Boring and “hobby companies.”
+As I mentioned, he envisioned a better way to travel while stuck in traffic one day.

-Why bore through rock, which sounds hard, as opposed to say, flying cars (like Uber is planning to launch in some cities by 2023).
-It seems far fetched, right?
-That’s part of the genius of it – I don’t think that he started The Boring Company with the express purpose of developing a network of tunnels under LA.
+Why bore through rock, which sounds hard, as opposed to flying cars (like Uber is planning to launch in some cities by 2023).
+It seems far-fetched, right?
+That’s part of the genius – I don’t think that he started The Boring Company to develop a network of tunnels under LA.

-Think of it as a new space program (which of course he has a hand in as well) – during its heyday the space program was able to generate thousands of new technologies which eventually found their way into the private sector.
+Think of it as a new space program (which he has a hand in as well) – during its heyday, the space program was able to generate thousands of new technologies, eventually finding their way into the private sector.
 For example, memory foam was first invented for use in acceleration couches on Apollo missions.
 In creating these companies – some may say “hobby companies” because they are not his core business of energy and vehicles (Tesla, etc.) he is helping others to invent new technologies.

-More proof of that is in the release of both all Tesla patents to the public domain as well as the idea for a hyperloop train between LA and San Francisco.
+More proof of that is in the release of all Tesla patents to the public domain and the idea for a hyperloop train between LA and San Francisco.
 We need these visions to help us to strive for the next significant disruptive invention, but we don’t need to wait for him to kick them off.

-Why not start our own “hobby companies” or even internal “hobby departments,” where we give them a vision of the future and ask them to invent to that future.
+Why not start our own “hobby companies” or even internal “hobby departments,” where we give them a vision of the future and ask them to invent for that future.